Thermometry Based on a Superconducting Qubit: Introduction

+Superconducting qubits are a well-established platform for realization of quantum electrodynamics (QED) \cite{Blais_2021} which is widely used for building multi-qubit systems \cite{Blais_2004, Arute_2019, Krantz_2019, McEwen_2022}.
+However, measurements of the population distribution of such qubits are mainly aimed at device characterization and benchmarking of control pulses by analyzing the residual population.
+This has been achieved using measurements of Rabi oscillations \cite{Geerlings_2013, Jin_2015}, applying different sequences of $\pi$-pulses \cite{Sultanov_2021}, correlation measurements \cite{Kulikov_2020} or single-shot measurements (see for example Ref.\,\cite{Teixeira_2024}).
+Another approach was demonstrated on the basis of temperature dependent S-parameter of a microwave waveguide directly coupled to a qubit \cite{Scigliuzzo_2020} or a two qubit system \cite{Sharafiev_2024}.

-Yet qubits are sensitive to various sources of dissipation and decoherence, and the diverse nature of their environment (see, for example, \cite{Schoelkopf_2003, Krantz_2019, Catelani_2012, Lisenfeld_2019, Iaia_2022, Pan_2022, Thorbeck_2023, Kono_2023, Abdurakhimov_2022}).
-Therefore in practice, identification of a specific thermal bath, leading to thermalization of the qubit, can be quite challenging; i.e., it may be difficult to identify what temperature the qubit is actually measuring.
+Qubits are sensitive to various sources of dissipation and decoherence, and the diverse nature of their environment (see, for example, \cite{Schoelkopf_2003, Krantz_2019, Catelani_2012, Lisenfeld_2019, Abdurakhimov_2022, Iaia_2022, Pan_2022, Thorbeck_2023, Kono_2023}).
+Therefore, in practice, identifying which specific thermal bath leads to thermalization of the qubit, can be quite challenging; i.e., it may be difficult to identify what temperature the qubit is actually measuring.
+Thus, prospects of utilizing superconducting qubits as thermometers are of dual research interest: they can facilitate studies of open quantum systems and interaction between the qubits and their environment, which is vital in the context of building large multiqubit systems such as quantum computers and simulators.
+On the other hand, qubits can be used for realization of various quantum thermometry protocols.